Hausdorff-type metric geometry of the space of Cauchy hypersurfaces

-Examples that satisfy the conditions of this theorem and are not covered by \cite{Mi25} (due to their non-empty chronological boundary) are conical Minkwoski spacetimes over a compact domain and the closed upper halfspace in $\Lo^{n+1}$.
+Examples that satisfy the conditions of this theorem and are not covered by \cite{Mi26} (due to their non-empty chronological boundary) are conical Minkowski spacetimes over a compact domain and the closed upper halfspace in $\Lo^{n+1}$.

-A first attempt to prove this statement could be to apply \cite[Theorem~21]{Mi25} to the complement of the chronological boundary of $X$ and to extend the resulting Cauchy time function by $\pm \infty$ to $\partial^{\pm}X$.
-However, the following example shows that this complement is in general not a Lorentzian metric space.
+Under the assumptions of the theorem, the complement of the chronological boundary of $X$ is a separable, first-countable Lorentzian metric space with compact causal diamonds and empty boundary.
+A possible strategy would be to show that \cite[Theorem~21]{Mi26} holds under these assumptions and to extend the resulting Cauchy time function by $\pm \infty$ to $\partial^\pm X = \partial^\pm_{ca} X = \partial^\pm_{ch} X$.
+Since we have to go through the arguments of \cite[Theorem~21]{Mi26} anyway, we instead directly work in the setting of Theorem \ref{thm:cauchy_time_functions_exist} without removing the boundary before.

-\begin{exl} Consider the subset $X$ of Minkowski space $\Lo^{1+1}$ consisting of the four points $u=(0,0)$, $x=(-1,3)$, $y=(2,3)$, $v=(0,6)$ with the restricted Lorentzian distance $d$.
-Then, with the discrete topology, $(X,d)$ is a Lorentzian metric space with $\partial_{ch}^+ X= \{v\}$, $\partial_{ch}^- X =\{u\}$, and empty bubbling boundary.
-(Note that in contrast the corners of a causal diamond would not distinguish points as required in Subsection \ref{sub:BMS_spaces}, (i).)
-Since the Lorentzian distance $d$ vanishes on the complement $X^{\circ}=\{x,y\}$ of the chronological boundary of $X$, property (iii) in Subsection~\ref{sub:BMS_spaces} does not hold anymore, and $(X^\circ,d)$ cannot be a Lorentzian metric space. \end{exl}